lucacristofanilli1/statistical-mechanics-and-machine-learning/README.md

-# Statistical Mechanics of Learning
+# Statistical Mechanics and Machine Learning

 A professional scientific portfolio implementing concepts from **"Statistical Mechanics of Learning"** by A. Engel & C. Van den Broeck.